 There are many books of prayer and liturgy suitable for Creation Time and Harvest festivals.
 Two staples that have stood the test of time (and both produced in collaboration with Christian Aid) are:

 Harvest for the World: a worship anthology on sharing in the work of creation – compiled by Geoffrey Duncan

 Bread of Tomorrow: praying with the world’s poor – edited by Janet Morley.

 The Royal School of Church Music has produced an excellent resource, Bread of life: a festival service for young voices celebrating God’s physical and spiritual gift of food.
 As our review suggests, this is a flexible resource that can be adapted for all sorts of music groups and many different occasions.

-This year, Creation Time precedes the Jewish Feast of the Tabernacles or the Sukkot on 17-18 October (read more about Sukkot here).
+In addition, Creation Time falls at a simlar time of year to the Jewish Feast of the Tabernacles or the Sukkot.
+(Read more about Sukkot here).
 This festival inspired StF+’s reflections on living in a fragile world.